monsoonmaelstrom/book2/book2.md

 “To explain.”

 “You’re still not going to tell me why Liam says I should trust you?”
-I ask trying again.
+I ask, trying again.

 “No.”

 I sigh.
 “Go walk over to the shop and say hi.
 See what happens.
-Here,” I say handing him the flower crown I’ve been making.
+Here,” I say, handing him the flower crown I’ve been making.
 “You can give that to Reese.”

 I watch Peter walk across and enter the shop.
 Nothing changes, which is good.
 He walks in and Reese immediately rushes to hug him the same way she did all those months ago with Liam.
 He hugs her back and then hands her the flower crown.
 She looks at it intently for a moment, and then looks at Peter in question.
 He shrugs.
 They talk for a few more minutes and then she hands him a bag.
 He hugs her and walks back out.